English Teacher (7-12), M.A.

 Applicants must offer at least 15 credits in advanced courses in English.
 Applicants must also offer (a) or (b) or (c):

-• (a) New York State Initial Certification in teaching English for grades 7–12, or courses in education that meet the New York State standards for the pedagogical core.
-These courses include study of the following: history of education and philosophy of education or principles of education or educational sociology; educational psychology or developmental psychology or psychology of adolescence or adolescent development; classroom management; teaching students with special needs and English language learners; six credits in literacy and language acquisition; curriculum development and methods of assessing student learning; uses of technology in the classroom; methods of teaching English at appropriate age levels; 100 hours of fieldwork; 300 hours or 40 full days of student teaching English at appropriate grade levels, or one year of full-time teaching English at appropriate grade levels, and passage of a New York State-approved Teacher Performance Assessment.
+(a) New York State Initial Certification in teaching English for grades 7-12; or courses in education that meet the New York State standards for the pedagogical core.
+These courses include study of the following: history of education and philosophy of education or principles of education or educational sociology; educational psychology or developmental psychology or psychology of adolescence or adolescent development; classroom management; teaching students with special needs and English language learners; 6 credits in literacy and language acquisition; curriculum development and methods of assessing student learning; uses of technology in the classroom; methods of teaching English at appropriate age levels; 100 hours of fieldwork; 300 hours or 40 full days of student teaching English at appropriate grade levels, or one year of full-time teaching English at appropriate grade levels, and passage of a New York State-approved Teacher Performance Assessment.

-• (b) an undergraduate degree with a major in English, or appropriate course work in English;
+(b) an undergraduate degree with a major in English, or appropriate coursework in English;

-• (c) an undergraduate major in English, the Content Specialty Test CST, an approved 200 hours preparation program, and a position at an approved public school through which students can accrue on-the-job training to substitute for student teaching.
+(c) an undergraduate major in English, the Content Specialty Test CST, an approved 200 hours preparation program and a position at an approved public school through which students can accrue on-the-job training to substitute for student teaching.

 Applicants must have a minimum undergraduate grade point average of 3.00.
 A minimum average of 3.00 in graduate courses is required to maintain matriculation.